JamesBingo/face/README.md

 The goal of **Face** is to help you rapidly develop your next interface documentation, code and test tools.

+It currently takes a config file and outputs a static web page.
+The plan is to add code and test tools and different format of documents.

 # Install

 Install the required dependencies: